fact-benchmark/factbenchmark/documentation.md

 With the exception of the agents end point, update operations are not supported with this API because all operations are designed to be CRDT.
 However the revoke end point provides a mechanism where by agents (including factbenchmark.org itself) can post  'hide' flags.
 Operations on the REST API do not honour 'hide' flags but other API operations may.

-The REST API does not provide documented read query semantics because the GraphQL API provides better support for query based use cases.
+The REST API does not provide documented complex query semantics because the GraphQL API provides better support for query based use cases.

-### GraphQL Query API
+### GraphQL Query API for complex queries and notification

 A GraphQL end point provides clean semantics for read query operations such as search and aggregation.

-### Notifications, Websockets API
+A self-documenting example of the GraphQL API is available <a href="https://us1.prisma.sh/miles-thompson-761e5b/factapi/dev">here</a>

-A websockets API provides notifications of new content matching specific queries, including:
+The GraphQL end point also provides notifications via subscriptions including:
 - claims {all, by_agent, checkworthy&gt;x, truthiness&gt;x, truthiness&lt;x, accepted_by_benchmark}
 - responses {all, by_agent, by_claim, related_to_benchmark}
 - annotations{all, by_agent, for_claim}

 ### Bulk Feed API

-This is a read only end point that provides access to data in flattened format for bulk download and analysis purposes.
+Finally, there is a read only end point that provides access to data in flattened format for bulk download and analysis purposes.
 We wish to be guided by our members as to the necessity and preferred format for this end point.

 ## Inviting feedback